consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     - The `SCA` checks that the `CID` of the `LockedState` matches the one submitted by the other parties, and accepts the submission.
 The execution will stay in an `ExecInitialized` state until all the parties submit the right `LockedState` as an `OutputState`.
 When this happens, the execution is marked as `ExecSuccess` and the `SCA` triggers a top-down message to the corresponding subnet to the `Merge` function of the `LockableActor` involved in the execution on every subnet.
 This will trigger the merge the of the `OutputState` and the unlock of the locked state.
     -  To prevent the protocol from blocking if one of the parties disappears halfway or is malicious, any party is allowed to abort the execution at any time by sending a `SubmitAtomicExec` message to the corresponding `SCA` setting the `Abort` field of `SubmitExecParams` to true.
 This moves the execution to an `ExecAbort` state in the `SCA`, and triggers a new top-down message to the `Finalize()` function of the `LockableState` involved in the execution on every subnet.
 These messages unlock the input state in the source subnets without merging any `OutputState` for the atomic execution.

 - __Termination__  When the `SCA` receives the commitment of all the computed output states, and if they all match, the execution is marked as successful, possible aborts are no longer taken into account, and subnets are notified, through a top-down message, that it is safe to incorporate the output state and unlock the input state (see details above).
-If, instead, the `SCA` receives an `ABORT` signal from some subnet before getting commitment from all subnets, it will mark the transaction as `ExecAborted` and each subnet is  notified (through a cross-message) that it may revert/unlock their input state without performing changes to the local state.
+If, instead, the `SCA` receives an `ABORT` signal from some subnet before getting commitment from all subnets, it will mark the transaction as `ExecAborted` and each subnet is  notified (through a cross-net message) that it may revert/unlock their input state without performing changes to the local state.

 > Note: One open question when moving from fungible assets to general state is whether the firewall property can still hold.
 This generalized case is problematic since compromised subnets can send seemingly valid but actually corrupt input states to the other subnets involved in the atomic execution.
 Because subnets are only light clients of other subnets and rely on the security of their consensus, this can be hard to detect without an honest peer in the subnet raising the alert.
 As part of future work, we are exploring schemes that would allow the detection of invalid states in the protocol (see [detectabe misbehaviors](#detectable-misbehaviors)).